judering/judering.github.io/index.md

 <br>
 <br>

-- Currently writing a piece for Kate Ellis for cello and electronics commissioned by Crash ensemble.
-This is due to be performed in May!
-Details TBC.
 - I was awarded an Arts Council bursary to write a set of new pieces for flautist Lina Andonovska and a set of pieces for Lina and Matthew Jacobson for their flute and drums duo SLAPBANG.
 - Writing new material for vocal trio Silver Kites of which I am a member.
 We hope to record an album this year.
 - Working on the completion of SAY, a mini-opera on a text by Michael Gallen.
 I hope to make this in to a screen-dance film.